bocoup/learn-ansible/exercises/permission-elevation/overview.md

 # WHAT IS PERMISSION ELEVATION AND HOW/WHEN/WHY IS IT USED?

 It can be tempting to log in to your server as the administrator or root user.
 This is risky for several reasons.
-For starters, it is easy to run a destructive command when you don't mean to when your account has access to do anything.
+For starters, it is easy to accidentally run a destructive command when your account has access to do anything.
 Likewise, if your session is ever compromised, or rogue software is running on your machine, it will have a much broader reach into your infrastructure.

 For these reasons and more it's a best practice to create a non-root user for each administrator.
 That user will need permission to "elevate" their level of